Hadar933/Image-Holes-Filling/README.md

-  z             Power term for the distance metric (default=2). eps           Small float value used to avoid division by zero (default=0.01). connectivity  Either 4 or 8 (default=4). algorithm     Either original, bonus1 or bonus2 (default=original).
+  z             Power term for the distance metric (default=2). eps           Small float value used to avoid division by zero (default=0.01). connectivity  Either 4 or 8 (default=4). algorithm     Either original, or bonus1 (default=original).

 optional arguments:
   -h, --help    show this help message and exit